-An Associate of Arts (AA) degree is awarded in many two-year, vocational and technical programs.
+An Associate of Arts (AA) or an Associate of Science (AS) degree is awarded in many two-year, vocational and technical programs.
 A one-year certificate program is also available in many fields.
 Courses in these programs offer training in skills qualifying students for employment in semi-professional and technical areas.
 Students can visit the individual community college campus, go to the college’s website, or go to www.cccco.edu (a website with information on all California community colleges) to learn more about these programs.

 3. Concurrent Enrollment

-Please note: Because of the CA state budget situation, it is more difficult for high school students to concurrently enroll in community college classes.
+Please note: Because of limited enrollment space, it may be difficult for high school students to concurrently enroll in community college classes.
 Being aware of deadlines and planning ahead is essential for successful enrollment.
 Please talk with one of the college counselors if you have questions about this process.

 National Collegiate Athletic Association College Freshman Eligibility Requirement for Division 1 or Division 2

 Eligibility for practice and competition in the freshman year at college must be certified by the NCAA Eligibility Center.
 This process must be completed on the NCAA Eligibility Center website (www.eligibilitycenter.org), usually in the spring of junior year or early fall of senior year.
 Without this certification, you will not be eligible to play college sports at the Division 1 or 2 level.
 See the college counselors if you have questions.